Creating Widgets

 The two-file pattern

-Let's build a <badge> widget that renders a Flutter Chip.
+Let's build a Badge widget that renders a Flutter Chip.

-Step 1: Declare the JSX element
+Step 1: Write the JS wrapper

 import type { ColorInput, FlexInput } from "solid-fuse";

-interface IntrinsicElements {
+export interface BadgeProps {

 label: string;